-When starting out, it will be hard to find anybody willing to give you money — people who know you (and who might not have much money or tolerance for risk) may be your only option.
-Alternatively, you may need to fund your first few deals on your own.
+When starting out, it will be hard to find anybody willing to give you money.
+Many house flippers fund their first few deals on their own.

-Asset based lending: Instead of looking through credit reports and calculating income ratios, private lenders tend to focus on the value of the asset you’re buying.
-If you’re flipping houses, the lender wants to know that they can sell the house quickly to recover their money (like other lenders, private lenders will have a lien on the property, allowing them to take possession of the property and sell it if you don’t repay the loan).
+If you’re flipping houses, lenders want to know that the house will sell quickly so they can recover their money.
+Private lenders will have a lien on the property, allowing them to take possession and sell it if you don’t repay the loan.

 Loans for flipping projects are more expensive than home purchase loans.
-The interest rate is higher, and you’ll often have to pay several points or origination fees (one point is one percent of your loan value).
+The interest rate is higher, and you may have to pay several points or origination fees.

-To maximize the amount of money available for your project, lenders often allow interest only payments, and there should be no prepayment penalty so that you can sell and pay off the loan whenever you are ready.
+To maximize the amount of money available for your project, lenders often allow interest-only payments, and there should be no prepayment penalty.
+This means you can sell and pay off the loan whenever you are ready.